 "Well, that beats Banagher!"
 This small Shannon-side town is best known in Ireland because of this common phrase, which dates from the 19th century when the town was the very worst example of a "rotten borough"—a corrupt electoral area controlled by the local landed gentry.
 In short, if something "beats Banagher" it's either pretty bad or rather extraordinary.
 Nowadays, Banagher is a lively marina town that is a popular base for water-sports enthusiasts.
 Charlotte Brontë (1816–55) famously spent her honeymoon here.
-Pick up a copy of the Banagher Heritage Trail, available in shops, pubs and B&Bs, that will guide you around 17 buildings, sculptures, and sites of interest in the town and along the riverside, including places with a Brontë connection.
+On the second Sunday in September each year one of Ireland's oldest horse fairs takes over the town.
+Buyers and sellers come from all over the country to take part in the horse trading that gives the town a raffish air thick with the fragrance of horse odor and horse leather.
+Pick up a copy of the Banagher Heritage Trail, available in shops, pubs, and B&Bs.
+It will guide you around 17 buildings, sculptures, and sites of interest in the town and along the riverside, including places with a Brontë connection.

 Not everyone has the courage to explore these macabre destinations.
 Do you?More